MiyooCFW/gmenu2x/README.md

 * START: Save edits and return;
 * SELECT: Clear or set default value.

+## AutoStart
+* In Settings - enable AUTOSTART feature.
+* Start app/game you would like to be launched every time at first after boot/reboot.
+* Every time you launch a device you will be welcomed with AutoStart selection menu.
+* Next previously launched app will start with all the settings you provide it with from GMenu2X linkapp config.
+* When you disable AutoStart msgbox there are only 2 ways to turn OFF this feature:
+	* press "Y" at startup during GMenu2X loading screen
+	* discard `dialogAutoStart=1` line in gmenu2x.conf file
+	* remove gmenu2x.conf file entirely

 ## Parameters

 You can pass useful variables before launching app in the editLink menu under "Parameters" option